What are they?

 There's several options.

 Buying protected investments directly from the provider is normally the worst of all routes.
-You'll pay the full initial and/or annual charges but get no advice or
+You'll may pay an initial and relatively high annual charges but get no advice or

 There's no benefit in taking this route, so avoid.